voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 }
 ```

-Just like on the DevTools panel, here we also construct a `Bridge` instance registering a pair of `listen`/`send` callbacks.
-However, instead of relying on the background script to propagate the messages, we use the `window` itself to listen to `MessageEvent`s or trigger `postMessage` accordingly.
+Just like on the DevTools panel, here a `Bridge` instance registering a pair of `listen`/`send` callbacks is constructed.
+However, instead of relying on the background script to propagate the messages, the `window` itself is used to listen to `MessageEvent`s or trigger `postMessage` accordingly.

 ### Bridge

-Let's take a look at the [`Bridge` constructor](https://github.com/vuejs/vue-devtools/blob/dev/packages/shared-utils/src/bridge.js) itself:
+Here is the [`Bridge` constructor](https://github.com/vuejs/vue-devtools/blob/dev/packages/shared-utils/src/bridge.js) itself that both backend and frontend use:

 ```js
 // shared-utils/src/bridge.js